harshitrajsinha/learn-js/Notes.md

 * We can call a function before its declaration and definition.
 This will run without any error due to hoisting [DONT USE THIS.
 JUST FOR REFERENCE].
 TODO: Refer - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#function_hoisting

+# Closure:

+function outer() {
+  const name = "Bob";

+  function inner() {
+    console.log(`Hello, ${name}!`);
+  }

+  return inner;
+}

+const greeting = outer();
+greeting(); // logs "Hello, Bob!"

+In this example, outer defines a variable name and a function inner . inner is defined within outer, so it has access to name in outer's lexical environment.
+When outer is called, a variable named 'name' will be defined, but the function 'inner' will be skipped since it is a function and it has not been called.
+Finally 'return inner' statement will run and inner will return. 'greeting' variable will store 'inner' and then inner() will be called (greeting = inner).
+This call will directly execute inner() and not start from declaring 'name' variable again.
+A closure is created that retains access to 'name' during the end of outer() execution.
+This means that even though outer has finished running and 'name' is technically out of scope, inner can still access it and log a greeting with it.

 # Promises: